 How Roux-en-Y Gastric Bypass Works

 The restriction of food intake as the result of a bypass is accomplished by dividing the stomach into two parts.
 One part is very small (the new pouch), and the other part, while much larger, is never exposed to food again.
-The new stomach, or pouch, holds less than one ounce, which translates into about two or three bites of food.
+The new stomach, or pouch, holds very small amounts of food.

-Once the bypass is surgically complete, the process of digesting one’s food is slightly changed.
-When a patient swallows food, it passes through the esophagus and the new stomach pouch into a segment of the small intestine called the “Roux limb.”
+Once the bypass is surgically complete, the process of digesting food is slightly changed.
+When a patient swallows food, it passes through the esophagus and the new stomach pouch into a segment of the small intestine called the “Roux limb”.

-The changed anatomy of the stomach and intestines can be seen in the picture above, including the new stomach pouch and the Roux limb.
+The changed anatomy of the stomach and intestines can be seen in the following video, including the new stomach pouch and the Roux limb.
 Once the surgeon completes the bypass and before the surgery is finished, we perform a blue dye pressure test to ensure no leakage from the newly joined sections of the digestive system occurs.